Derwent London (OTCMKTS:DWVYF) Rating Increased to Buy at Zacks Investment Research

-Derwent London (OTCMKTS:DWVYF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Tuesday, Zacks.com reports.
-The brokerage presently has a $38.00 price target on the stock.
-Zacks Investment Research‘s price target indicates a potential upside of 12.09% from the stock’s previous close.
+Derwent London (OTCMKTS:DWVYF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Monday, Zacks.com reports.
+The firm presently has a $38.00 price target on the stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 12.09% from the company’s previous close.

 According to Zacks, “Derwent London plc is a real estate investment trust.
 It focuses on the commercial, residential and office development market.
 The company operates primarily in Central London.
 Derwent London plc is based in London, U.K. “

-Several other research firms have also recently issued reports on DWVYF.
-Barclays reissued an “underweight” rating on shares of Derwent London in a research report on Thursday, August 13th.
-HSBC raised shares of Derwent London from a “reduce” rating to a “hold” rating in a research report on Thursday, June 25th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company.
-The company presently has an average rating of “Hold” and an average price target of $38.00.
+A number of other equities analysts have also recently issued reports on DWVYF.
+Barclays restated an “underweight” rating on shares of Derwent London in a report on Thursday, August 13th.
+HSBC upgraded Derwent London from a “reduce” rating to a “hold” rating in a report on Thursday, June 25th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the stock.
+Derwent London has an average rating of “Hold” and an average target price of $38.00.

 Get a free copy of the Zacks research report on Derwent London (DWVYF)